Free shipping within The Netherlands & Belgium

-According to research conducted by Radboud UMC in 2019 in collaboration with Toine Schoutens, nurse practitioner and researcher, Propeaq light therapy glasses offer valuable results for Parkinson's patients.
-These innovative light glasses, which emit blue light, not only improve sleep quality but also reduce daytime sleepiness.
+According to research by Radboud UMC in 2019 in collaboration with Toine Schoutens, nurse (np) and researcher, the Propeaq light therapy glasses offer valuable results for Parkinson's patients.
+These innovative light glasses , which emit blue light, not only improve sleep quality, but also reduce daytime sleepiness.
 Patients report fewer depressive symptoms and improved motor skills, which has a significant impact on their daily lives.

 The results of the first phase have been published in Parkinson's Disease (Hindawi) Volume 2019.
 Read more about it here